VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/group/{id}/delUser** expects the "vitalManToken" session cookie and the
+* **/group/{id}/delUser** expects the "vitalAccessToken" session cookie and the
-"user" form parameter (the user to remove from the group "id") to be included in
+"user" form parameter (the user to remove from the group "id") to be included
-the request.
+in the request.

     It returns some info about the group updated without the removed user (same
 format as "addUser").

-* **/policy/create** expects the "vitalManToken" session cookie and the
+* **/policy/create** expects the "vitalAccessToken" session cookie and the
 following form parameters to be included in the request:

     * "name", the name of the policy to create